- Ph.D. – 2011 – Cornell University; Plant Pathology

 Moyer, M.M., D.M.
 Gadoury, W.F.
 Wilcox, and R.C.
 Seem.
 May 2010.
 Development of an advisory system for grapevine powdery mildew in eastern North America: A reassessment of epidemic progress.
 Online.
 Plant Health Progress.

 Extension Publications (Peer-Reviewed):

-Moyer, M.M., Peters, R.T., and Hamman, R. 2013.
+Moyer, M.M., R.T.
+Peters, and R. Hamman.
+2013.
 Irrigation Basics for Eastern Washington Vineyards.
 WSU Extension Publication #EM061e.
 Washington State University.
 Also en Español.

 Gadoury, D.M., Seem, R.C., Moyer, M.M.
 2012.
 Climate, Duration of Bloom, and the Window of Risk for Grapevine Diseases.
 Appellation Cornell.
 Cornell Cooperative Extension.

 Moyer, M.M,.
 Gadoury, D.M., and Seem, R.C.
 2011.
 Variable Eastern Weather Influences Powdery Mildew Severity.
 Appellation Cornell.
 Cornell Cooperative Extension.

 Moyer, M.M., and W.F.
 Mahaffee (eds).
 2017.
 Proceedings of the 8th International Workshop on Grapevine Downy and Powdery Mildew.
 Jul 17-19, 2017.
 Corvallis, OR, USA.

 Moyer, M.M., and S. O’Neal.
 2014.
 Pest Management Strategic Plan for Washington State Wine Grape Production.
 Western Region IPM Center, USDA-NIFA.